GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 1. In the Forseti project, go to [**API & Services > Library** page](https://console.cloud.google.com/apis/library),
     search for the Cloud Security Command Center API (`securitycenter.googleapis.com`), and enable it.

 1. Navigate to the Organization level.

-1. Use the menu in the upper-left corner of the GCP Console to navigate to **Security > Security Command Center**.
+1. Use the menu in the upper-left corner of the Cloud Console to navigate to **Security > Security Command Center**.

 1. Enable the service.

 1. At the top of the **Security Command Center** page, click **Add Security Sources**.

 1. Select the **Forseti Cloud SCC Connector** plugin.